DJRHails/hails.info/src/assets/experience/Imagination Technogies/imagination-technologies.md

 highlight: true
 ---

-Went deeply technical with the Compilers and Tools Team.
+Went deeply technical with the Compilers and Tools Team to create a fuzzer for MIPS.

 <!-- end -->